ComposableFi/composable/docs/docs/parachains/composable-parachain-overview.md

-We envision that in the long-term our Composable parachain will facilitate larger volume transfers as the higher security environment and institutional scale throughput of Polkadot will be perfectly suited, while the inherent synergies between Composable and Picasso will ensure optimal volume flow and liquidity distribution furthermore bolstered and facilitated by [Pablo].
+We envision that in the long-term our Composable parachain will facilitate larger volume transfers as the higher security environment and institutional scale throughput of Polkadot will be perfectly suited, while the inherent synergies between Composable and Picasso will ensure optimal volume flow and liquidity distribution furthermore bolstered and facilitated by Pablo.

 [Picasso]: ./picasso-parachain-overview.md
 [vault creation]: ../products/cubic-overview.md